iansinnott/iansinnott.github.io/source/_posts/2014-09-28-how-to-nearly-give-up-coffee.md

 ---
-title: "How I Nearly Gave Up Coffee"
+title: How I Nearly Gave Up Coffee
 ---

 _Drink coffee you don't like, and drink it black..._